StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Tradervue - Best Stock Trading Journals

 Trademetria's default view starts off basic, but I found it easy to customize my dashboard with reports and widgets, such as an economic calendar and a scrolling ticker.
-That’s a bit gimmicky, since if you’re thinking about using a trading journal, you probably are using a broker that has those already.
+That’s a bit gimmicky, since if you’re thinking about using a trading journal, you are probably using a broker that has those already.

 The premium pricing is reasonable (see below).
 The free tier allows importing of up to 30 trades a month; the Basic plan goes up to 500.